-Fed stops big banks from buying back stock, paying dividends
+Fed stops big banks from buying back stock, caps dividends

 NEW YORK (AP) — A worst-case scenario for the U.S. economy ravaged by the coronavirus pandemic would cause nation’s 34 largest banks to collectively lose roughly $700 billion, the Federal Reserve said Thursday.

-To bolster the banks ahead such a potentially damaging recession, the Fed ordered the banks to suspend buybacks of their own stock and halt dividend payouts until Sept.
+To bolster the banks ahead such a potentially damaging recession, the Fed ordered them to suspend buybacks of their own stock and to cap dividend payouts until Sept.
 30.

 The move comes as the central bank unveiled its latest “stress tests,” which are designed to test the resiliency of the nation’s largest banks.
 The annual tests change every year, and passing the tests is a requirement for the banks to start buying back shares or paying out dividends.

-Typically the Fed’s testing parameters are hypothetical — an international debt crisis or a deep recession.
+Typically the Fed’s testing parameters are hypothetical, such as an international debt crisis or a deep recession.
 But this year, the Fed based its tests around a very real, and ongoing scenario — the coronavirus pandemic.
-In the most dire of tests the U.S. unemployment rate would peak at 19.5%.
+In the most dire of tests, the U.S. unemployment rate — which stood at 13.3% in May — would peak at 19.5%.

 The Fed tested the banks using an economic model simulating a quick downturn and quick recovery, often called a “V-shaped” recession, as well as a slower U-shaped recovery.
 In the V-shaped scenario, the U.S. economy would contract 31.5% on an annualized basis, only to recover through 2020 and 2021.